georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]
-^ I hope I have convinced you that teaching coding matters by now
+^ I hope I have convinced you by now why teaching coding matters

-^ So let me show you some possibilities how to engage kids with technology and computer science.
+^ So let me show you some possibilities how to teach kids about technology and computer science.

 # ~~1.
 Why it matters~~
 # [fit] _2. how to teach_